-This paper begins to lift the veil by deriving nonparametric conditions for the existence of reference-dependent preferences that rationalize a price-taking consumer's demand behavior.
-Like KR we assume preferences are additively separable across consumption and gain-loss utility and we assume rationality, but we expand the domain of preferences in the disciplined way suggested by reference-dependence to include changes in as well as levels of consumption.
+This paper begins to lift the veil by deriving nonparametric conditions for the existence of preferences that rationalize a price-taking consumer's demand behavior.
+Like KR we assume that preferences are additively separable across consumption and gain-loss utility.
+Like KR we also maintain rationality, while expanding the domain of preferences in the disciplined way suggested by reference-dependence, to include changes in as well as levels of consumption.6

-We first show that unless reference points are precisely modelable or observable (henceforth "modelable" for short) and sensitivity is constant, reference-dependent models of consumer demand are flexible enough to fit any data, with a minor qualification for modelable reference points.
-Our results for these cases identify a grain of truth in the common belief that allowing reference-dependence destroys the parsimony of neoclassical consumer theory.
-They also suggest that analyses that, like Farber's, treat targets as latent variables may be as strongly influenced by the constraints they impose in estimating the targets as by reference-dependence per se.
+We first show that, unless reference points are precisely modelable or observable (henceforth "modelable") and sensitivity is constant, referencedependent models of consumer demand are flexible enough to fit any data (with a minor exception for variable sensitivity).
+These results identify a grain of truth in the common belief that allowing reference-dependence destroys the parsimony of neoclassical consumer theory.
+They also suggest that analyses that, like Camerer et al.'s and Farber's, treat reference points as latent